GET

 Generating access token

 To get access to the GitHub API, you first need to generate a personal access token.
-For our demonstration, we will generate one granting access to public repositories.
+For our demonstration, we will generate one granting access to public repositories.- Login to the GitHub account.

 - Goto your personal access tokens page and click on “Generate new token”.